GoogleCloudPlatform/community/tutorials/cloud-storage-infinite-compose/index.md

 description: Overview of the APIs and programming techniques for being a power user of the Cloud Storage compose feature.
 author: domZippilli
 tags: object storage, compose, concatenate,
-date_published: 2020-12-21
+date_published: 2021-01-08
 ---

 Dom Zippilli | Solutions Architect | Google Cloud

 <p style="background-color:#CAFACA;"><i>Contributed by Google employees.</i></p>

-A lot of customers take a look at the [compose](https://cloud.google.com/storage/docs/json_api/v1/objects/compose) operation in [Cloud Storage](https://cloud.google.com/storage) and conclude that they are limited to composing 32 objects into one.
-But reading the compose documentation closely, you can see there's more to the story:
+Many people see the [`compose`](https://cloud.google.com/storage/docs/json_api/v1/objects/compose) operation in [Cloud Storage](https://cloud.google.com/storage) and conclude that they are limited to composing 32 objects into 1.
+But reading the `compose` documentation closely, you can see that there's more to the story:

 <table>
   <tr>